 - 1. To re-elect Philip Bisson as a Director of the Company and the Cell. - 2.
 To re-elect Thomas Grose as a Director of the Company and the Cell. - 3.
 To re-elect Nicholas Villiers as a Director of the Company and the Cell. - 4.
 To re-elect Raymond Apsey as a Director of the Company and the Cell. - 5.
 To re-elect Dean Orrico as a Director of the Company and the Cell.

-JTC Fund Solutions (Jersey) Limited as Secretary 14 April 2016
+By Order of the Board JTC Fund Solutions (Guernsey) Limited as Assistant Secretary 20 April 2017